 Did you know that Seathwaite in Borrowdale is officially the wettest inhabited place in England?
 But it's not always raining there and on fine days you can explore fellside paths to Styhead and Sprinkling tarns, admire the venerable Borrowdale yews immortalised in a poem by William Wordsworth and marvel at the remains of the Elizabethan wadd (graphite) mines on the fellside - once the most expensive mineral ever mined in Britain.

 Don't leave out a visit to this isolated hamlet with its beautiful tarn and ancient packhorse bridge.
 You can walk there from Rosthwaite or drive up from the Borrowdale road.
 Either way, welcome refreshments are waiting at the local tearoom (summer months only).

 Not many know about a certain spot on the minor road to Watendlath, but park up and walk the few metres to a rocky platform to be rewarded with the most stupendous views over Derwentwater.
 Surprise View is really not to be missed!
 And, as an added bonus, the picturesque packhorse bridge at Ashness is just a short distance away.

 Enjoy Scrumptious Food And Drink

-Ramble hand in hand with nature through England's finest hanging oak woodlands.
-The broadleaved woodlands of Borrowdale are nationally recognised as remnants of temperate rainforest, richly festooned with ferns, lichens, mosses and liverworts.
+Ramble hand in hand with nature through England's 'finest hanging' oak woodlands.
+The broadleaved woodlands of Borrowdale Valley are nationally recognised as remnants of temperate rainforest, richly festooned with ferns, lichens, mosses and liverworts.